ListIndexOutOfRange/JRMPC-PyTorch/README.md

 This repos is a PyTorch portage of the JRMPC algorithm.

-The two reference papers re:
+The two reference papers are:
 - [*Georgios D. Evangelidis, D. Kounades-Bastian, R. Horaud, and E.Z Psarakis, A Generative Model for the Joint Registration of Multiple Point Sets, ECCV, 2014.*](https://hal.science/hal-01019661v3)
 - [*Georgios D. Evangelidis, R. Horaud,
 Joint Alignment of Point Sets with Batch and Incremental Expectation-Maximization, PAMI, 2018.*](https://inria.hal.science/hal-01413414/file/EvangelidisHoraud-final.pdf)

-The code provided by the authors is downloadable through [this link](https://team.inria.fr/perception/files/2015/05/JRMPC_v0.9.4.zip).
+The original code provided by the authors is downloadable through [this link](https://team.inria.fr/perception/files/2015/05/JRMPC_v0.9.4.zip).

 ## Motivation